 So what of the music?
-When it comes to that fusion of Eastern and Western culture and styles, Christopher proves to be expert.
+Well, when it comes to that fusion of Eastern and Western culture and styles, Christopher proves to be expert.

 He is perhaps at his most adventurous here in ‘Chan Mali Chan’, a setting of a traditional Singaporean melody, with variations in Rock ‘n’ Roll, Jazz and (gasp!)
 Habanera styles.
 Elsewhere the pieces mostly stay a little closer to the mood of the original tunes, so that ‘Sakura’ (‘Cherry blossom’, Japan) sounds traditional and dreamy, while the Chinese pieces don’t lose sight of their pentatonic roots.

-Playing through the pieces I was struck that there isn’t a weak link here – every piece deserves to be learnt, played and performed, and taken together these 14 compositions represent a brilliant addition to the intermediate pianist’s repertoire.
-And I have a high expectation that many of my students at around ABRSM Grade 5-7 level will be equally enthusiastic.
+Playing through the pieces I was struck that there isn’t a weak link here – every piece deserves to be learnt, played and performed, and taken together these 14 compositions represent a brilliant addition to the more advanced pianist’s repertoire.
+And I have a high expectation that many of my students at around ABRSM Grade 6-8 level will be equally enthusiastic.
 Above all, they are beautifully and idiomatically written for the instrument, and are sure to delight audiences as much as players.

 At a time when there seems to be new piano books appearing every week, Christopher Norton proves again with ‘Eastern Preludes Collection’ why it is that he is so widely regarded as one of the world’s leading educational composers.
 The quality and variety here is simply outstanding.